Happy Birthday, Max Brooks, born on 22 May 1972.

 - Zombie books were going to be my passion projects, but certainly not pay the bills.
 I thought I was going to have to get a real job on a sitcom or something, and have my zombie books to remind myself I was still a writer at heart.
 I never thought I could actually pay my bills and write what I wanted.

 - I’m not a horror fan.
 I’m an anti-horror fan.
-I think horror fans feel deep down in the pit of their souls, they feel safe, and therefore bored.
+I think horror fans feel deep down in the pit of their souls that they feel safe, and therefore bored.
 And therefore they want to be scared.
 I already have a baseline level of just anxiety about the world I live in.
 I don’t need to go seeking it out.

 - I think the notion of learning how to survive when the old world rules no longer apply – it pretty much sums up everything I write about.
 It’s really the crux of my work.